neubot/neubot/doc/faq.md

 ---------------------------------------

 The *dashtest* test emulates a video playload and estimates the highest available bandwidth.
-The dashtest is implemented by the Neubot Dash Module that use the dashtest adaptation logic: at the beginning, the client requests a first segment using the highest bitrate representation.
-After that is calculated the estimated available bandwidth (EAB) of the downloaded segment by dividing the size of segment in kbit by the elapsed download time in second.
+The dashtest use the dashtest adaptation logic: at the beginning, the client requests a first segment using the lowest bitrate representation.
+During the download of the first segment, the client calculates the estimated available bandwidth of the downloaded segment by dividing the size of segment in kbit by the elapsed download time in second.
-If the download lasts more than two seconds the EAB is scaled down.
+If the download lasted less than two seconds, the client requests a bigger next segment; otherwise, if the download lasted more than two seconds, the client requests a smaller next segment.

 - - -